Prices include consultation. The price you see is the price you pay.

 Oxford Online Pharmacy Hormone Replacement Therapy (HRT) Service and Information

 If you are approaching the menopause and require hormone replacement therapy tablets, Oxford Online Pharmacy provides an online consultation with our GMC registered doctor.
-Please select your tablets and complete the online doctor's questionnaire.
+Please select your medication and complete the online doctor's questionnaire.
 Your answers will then be assessed by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select the prescribed tablets and send your prescription to Oxford Online Pharmacy.
 Your medication will be dispensed and sent discreetly to you when we have received your prescription.

 Introduction & Menopausal Symptoms